 Windows define much of the style and personality of the building by their arrangement, size, and design.
 Window styles in the District vary considerably.
-Double-hung windows which are taller than wide are characteristic.
-Structurally, the flat-head type predominates.
+Double-hung windows which are longer than wide are characteristic.
+Structurally, the flathead type predominates.
+Round-arched, Gothic, or ogeearched windows are found as accents in gables.